-Budgets are legally adopted on a basis consistent with generally accepted accounting principles.
+Budgets are legally adopted on a basis consistent with GAAP.
 Annual appropriated budgets are legally adopted for the General Fund.
 Budgeted expenditure appropriations lapse at year end.
 Excess funds are rolled over each year.

 Encumbrance accounting, under which purchase orders, contracts, and other commitments for the expenditure of monies are recorded in order to reserve that portion of the appropriation, is not employed by the District.